webprofusion/paypackage/README.md

 # Package Management Subscriptions

 ## Onboarding organisation via developers
 The developer of a software application begins building his app using common tools.
-When installing a recommended package to achieve this task the package manager console shows the message `If using this package for development of a commercial application (for a business), please configure your organisations subscription key in your package manager.`.
-This could be referred to as 'nag-ware', as the developer is not obstructed from using the software, but compelled to enroll his organisation in the subscription system.
+When installing a recommended package to achieve this task the package manager console shows the message:

+> A subscription is required if using this package for the development of a commercial application (for a business), please configure your organisations subscription key in your package manager.

+This could be referred to as a 'nag-ware' license, as the developer is not obstructed from using the software, but compelled to enroll his organisation in the subscription system.
+This is commonly referred to a 'Asking for the Sale' and is the single most key step in converting a free user to a paid user.

 The developer then informs his project manager/line manager that they need to use this package (and it's dependencies) and should get a subscription to the package management system.
-The developer provides a referral link and as soon as his organisation sets up their billing for the subscriotion

 The organisation creates a subscription with the package management system (or a 3rd party which manages this for them).
 The organisation will now pay monthly for all package usage.
+The organisation can now issue authentication keys to use their subscription.

 ## Why will the organisation join?
 The organisation will most likely join because the developer said they needed to.
 If the developer does not state it as a requirement to the organisation then they will not join.
 Some organisations will resist joining, others will join willingly.
 Compared to the status quo, there is no new disadvantage to the package owner/platform if an organisation fails to join.